ARTICLES OF ASSOCIATION OF THE

 d) Scientific Committee

 e) Strategic Committee of the Local Organisations

-ARTICLE 9. – MEMBERS’ MEETING
+ARTICLE 9. – ASSOCIATES’ MEETING

 The Meeting convenes in ordinary session once a year by the end of June, to discuss and, if applicable, approve the draft financial statements for the financial year, presented by the Executive Committee.
 It also convenes in ordinary or extraordinary session depending on the items added to the meeting agenda, upon the initiative of the Chairperson of the Executive Committee.